Shopping in Rome, Georgia

 Home of Georgia Southern University, Statesboro offers visitors a relaxed and charming, small-town college atmosphere with much to explore.
 The town's Market District is filled with restaurants, shops and eclectic boutiques, and in the heart of downtown, visitors can peruse locally owned boutiques filled with wares such as home decor, furniture and the latest fashion trends.

 Also situated downtown is Eagle Creek Brewing Company, which has a full menu of food, beer, wine and cocktails.
-Try the River Street Praline (after all, it's just an hour from Savannah and its famed River Street), Tea Party Amber and Spotted Tail at the brewery, which opened in 2013.
+Try the River Street Praline (after all, it's just an hour from Savannah and its famed River Street), Tea Party Amber and Spotted Tail at the brewery.
 Stay for the live music.

 Tormenta FC, a professional United Soccer League team, broke ground in March 2019 on a stadium that will also have an on-site restaurant and brewery, retail stores and meeting spaces.
-The stadium, which will hold 5,300 people for games and 14,000 for concerts, is slated to be fully usable by the 2020 season.
+The stadium, which will hold 5,300 people for games and 14,000 for concerts.
 The Georgia Southern men and women's teams also will play at the facility, giving another reason to return to Statesboro.

 Rome is nestled in the foothills of the Blue Ridge mountains, about 65 miles north of metro Atlanta.
 Rome's beauty, architecture and shopping make it a frequented destination, and for the outdoor lovers, there's the Chattahoochee National Forest and James H. (Sloppy) Floyd State Park.